EmirCtis0/Ctis-255-project/README.md

-# Ctis-255-project
+# Ctis-221-project
-it is a webpage that allows users to follow their daily tasks by adding and deleting them
+It is an interface of an supplement store which allows users to get information about supplements and buy product they want.